CheezPascal/bash-code-project9-Weather_Fetcher/README.md

 &units=metric: This parameter requests the temperature in Celsius.

 | jq '.': This pipes the output of curl (the JSON response) to the jq command, which is used to parse the JSON data.
 The . dot operator in jq simply prints the entire JSON object.

+- Installation:
+1. Download the code using git clone https://github.com/CheezPascal/bash-cpde-project9-Weather_Fetcher.git
+2. Then change the permissions with chmod +x weatherFetcher.sh
+3. Launch the app with ./weatherFetcher.sh